 3. Horseradish Root

-This root vegetable relieves coughs and bronchitis, and it also soothes inflamed tissues.
+This root vegetable relieves coughs and bronchitis, it also soothes inflamed tissues.
 Horseradish root opens clogged sinuses and further facilitates their drainage.
 Our sinus cavities often have poor circulation of blood.
-Horseradish root improves the circulation of the whole body, including the sinuses.
+Horseradish root improves the circulation of the whole body.
 As a result, immune compounds from the blood reach the sinuses more efficiently to fight infection.

 Echinacea is well-known for its tonic effect on the immune system.
 While some people use it as a preventative herb, I prefer to use it for acute, short-term use.